An easy vegan mac and cheese recipe that does not require vegan cheese, boiled potatoes or cashews.

 I make this really easy vegan mac and cheese when I’m feeling lazy, don’t have much food in the house, or just need a comforting meal.
 It’s not very healthy but it is delicious and reliable when I need some mac and cheese.
 I could have really gone for a batch over the weekend because life kind of got busy and I kind of got married.

-Speaking of casual and easy, why are most vegan mac and cheese recipes so complicated?
+Have you ever noticed most vegan mac and cheese recipes are a bit complicated?
 You know of the boiled potato and carrot kind?
 Or the cashew cream kind?
 I’m not saying it’s bad, I’ve tried that stuff before and I do find it tasty, but it’s not what I’m looking for.
 I don’t want to boil potatoes or clean my blender and I can never remember to soak cashews ahead of time.

-The non-vegan mac and cheese is easy to make so the vegan mac and cheese should be easy too.
+The non-vegan mac and cheese I used to make was easy so the vegan mac and cheese should be easy too.
 Here I use the same technique from when I used to make my own homemade non-vegan mac and cheese.
 For the sauce, I make a roux of vegan butter and white rice flour.
 I then add some dairy-free milk and instead of cheese I use nutritional yeast.
 Easy!
 Ready for the recipe?

 - 250g uncooked elbow pasta (a little over 2 cups) I used gluten-free brown rice pasta